kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 CatBoost was selected for this task due to its strong performance with categorical features (hour of day, day of week) and its ability to handle the complex, non-linear relationships between these features and device usage patterns.

-#### Probability Mass Function Generation
+#### Hourly Probability Mass Function Generation

-The outputs from both models are combined to create hour-by-hour Probability Mass Functions (PMFs) for each device.
-For a given device on a specific day:

-1. The LightGBM model predicts the likelihood that the device will be used that day
-2. If the probability exceeds a threshold, the CatBoost model determines how that usage is distributed across the 24 hours of the day
-3. These hourly probabilities are normalized to form a valid PMF

-The resulting PMF provides a complete picture of when the device is likely to be used, which is then integrated into the MILP optimization as soft constraints.

-**Probability Mass Function Generation Process:**

-The system generates comprehensive probability distributions for device usage through a multi-step process:
+The EMS generates hourly probability distributions for device usage through a structured process:

-1. **Daily Usage Assessment**:
-   - Device-specific and temporal features are extracted for the target day
-   - The daily model evaluates these features to determine the overall likelihood of device usage
-   - This step efficiently filters out days where device usage is highly improbable

-2. **Threshold-Based Decision Making**:
-   - A configurable daily probability threshold determines the subsequent processing flow
-   - For days with below-threshold probability, a uniform low-probability distribution is applied
-   - This approach prevents unnecessary computation while maintaining mathematical consistency

-**Hourly Probability Generation Process:**

-The system generates hourly probability distributions through a structured process:

-1. **Feature Extraction**: For each hour, device-specific features are extracted from historical data, including time context, past usage patterns, and environmental factors
+1. **Feature Extraction**: For each hour, device-specific features are extracted from historical data, including time context, past usage patterns, and environmental factors.

-2. **Probability Calculation**: The trained model evaluates these features to generate a raw probability value for each hour of the day
+2. **Probability Calculation**: The trained model evaluates these features to generate a raw probability value for each hour of the day.

-3. **Probability Mass Function Formation**: These individual hour probabilities are aggregated and normalized to form a valid probability mass function (PMF) where all values sum to 1.0
+3. **Probability Mass Function Formation**: These individual hour probabilities are aggregated and normalized to form a valid probability mass function (PMF) where all values sum to 1.0.

 4. **Fallback Mechanisms**: To ensure robustness, the system implements fallback strategies such as:
    - For devices with insufficient data, returning a low-probability distribution
    - For cases where normalization fails, defaulting to a uniform distribution across all hours

-This approach ensures that valid probability distributions are always available for the optimization process, even in edge cases or when dealing with new devices.
+This approach ensures that valid hourly probability distributions are always available for the optimization process, even in edge cases or when dealing with new devices.

 #### Continuous Learning with Adaptive PMFs